By the end of this section, you will be able to:

 Short-Term Movements in the Business Cycle and the Trade Balance

 In the short run, whether an economy is in a recession or on the upswing can affect trade imbalances.
 A recession tends to make a trade deficit smaller, or a trade surplus larger, while a period of strong economic growth tends to make a trade deficit larger, or a trade surplus smaller.
+These are not hard-and-fast rules, however.

 As an example, note in Figure 23.2 that the U.S. trade deficit declined by almost half from 2006 to 2009.
 One primary reason for this change is that during the recession, as the U.S. economy slowed down, it purchased fewer of all goods, including fewer imports from abroad.
 However, buying power abroad fell less, and so U.S. exports did not fall by as much.
+On the other hand, during the 2020 pandemic-induced recession, the trade deficit expanded (current account balance plummeted) as the U.S. economy became more reliant on other countries for goods and services.

 Conversely, in the mid-2000s, when the U.S. trade deficit became very large, a contributing short-term reason is that the U.S. economy was growing.
 As a result, there was considerable aggressive buying in the U.S. economy, including the buying of imports.
 Thus, a trade deficit (or a much lower trade surplus) often accompanies a rapidly growing domestic economy, while a trade surplus (or a much lower trade deficit) accompanies a slowing or recessionary domestic economy.

-When the trade deficit rises, it necessarily means a greater net inflow of foreign financial capital.
+Regardless of whether the trade deficit falls or rises during expansions or downturns, when the trade deficit rises, it necessarily means a greater net inflow of foreign financial capital.
 The national saving and investment identity teaches that the rest of the economy can absorb this inflow of foreign financial capital in several different ways.
 For example, reduced private savings could offset the additional inflow of financial capital from abroad, leaving domestic investment and public saving unchanged.
 Alternatively, the inflow of foreign financial capital could result in higher domestic investment, leaving private and public saving unchanged.
 Yet another possibility is that greater government borrowing could absorb the inflow of foreign financial capital, leaving domestic saving and investment unchanged.
 The national saving and investment identity does not specify which of these scenarios, alone or in combination, will occur—only that one of them must occur.